stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 date: 2019-09-10 13:01:48 +0000
 layout: blog
 title: 'how to implement #stratapp'
-sub_heading: Most clients start with productivity and culture, before adding ideation, strategy execution and business performance.
+sub_heading: Most clients start with productivity and culture, before advancing to ideation, strategy execution and business performance.
 video_id: ''
 banner_image: "/uploads/value vs time.jpg"
 slug: how to implement